AllenInstitute/MIES/Packages/doc/CalculateTPLikePropsFromSweep.rst

 is retrieved.

-For determination of the base line level in front of the pulse a range is defined to average the points of the test pulse response.
-The full base line fraction in front of a test pulse starts after the ``onSetDelay`` and ends at ``firstEdge``.
+For determination of the base line level in front of the pulse a range is defined to average the points of the square pulse response.
+The full base line fraction in front of a square pulse starts after the ``onSetDelay`` and ends at ``firstEdge``.
 The length of the range is defined as 10% of this distance.
 The reference point is the end of this range and it is set close to firstEdge.